tehzeeb45/IAC_repo/README.md

 sudo systemctl restart ssh
 # Q2 Identity and access Management system(IAM)
 Define: AWS identity and access Management is a web service that help you security control access to AWS resources you used IAM to control who is authenticated(signin) and authorized(has permission) to ues resources.
+# Q3 Command Check if Jenkins is in the Docker group
+sudo usermod -aG docker jenkins sudo systemctl restart jenkins